Wash your hands before handling food

 - gardening

-- other activities that make your hands dirty.
+- any other activities that make your hands dirty.

 How to wash your hands

-- Wash your hands for 20 seconds using warm running water and soap.
+- Wash your hands for 20 seconds using clean running water and soap.

-- Dry your hands for 20 seconds using a clean dry towel or paper towel.
+- Rinse then dry your hands for 20 seconds using a clean dry towel or paper towel.

 Find out more